-Early feedback from people in Entebbe who attended the Stepping Stones workshop is encouraging in that their comments are largely focused on a shift in vision - a personal and group-wide awareness of possible ways of behaving which are different from what they have themselves done previously.
-Because old and young, male and female have all been equally involved in the workshop, there has not been a sense of the women ganging up on the men, or of the needs of the young superseding the needs of the old.
+This early feedback from people in Entebbe who had attended the Stepping Stones workshop is encouraging, in that their comments are largely focused on a shift in vision - a personal and group-wide awareness of possible ways of behaving which are different from what they have themselves done previously.
+Moreover, because old and young, male and female have all been equally involved in the workshop, there has not been a sense of the women ganging up on the men, or of the needs of the young superseding the needs of the old.
 Instead, there has been a community-wide development of awareness of and respect for the needs of others in their community.
+This in turn has, to some extent, led to behaviour actually changing.
 Shifts in attitude have indeed been translated into action, such as the couple who can now use condoms, the men who have decided to stay with one partner, the young girls who are now able to develop relationships with boys based on friendship, rather than sex.
-The fact that such issues, based on the needs of more vulnerable members of the community, and not just those of the leaders, can even be aired and discussed in public is pretty astounding.
-And very process of publicly acknowledging and accepting them reinforces the possibility of the behaviour change taking place amongst these people themselves and others in this community.
+The fact that such issues, based on the needs of more vulnerable members of the community, and not just those of the leaders, can even be aired and discussed in public now is pretty astounding.
+And reciprocally,